awsdocs/amazon-emr-management-guide/doc_source/emr-git-repo-delete.md

 1. On the repository page, choose **Delete**\.

 **Note**
 To delete the local Git repository from Amazon EMR, you must first unlink any notebooks from this repository\.
-For more information, see [Link or Unlink a Git Repository](emr-git-repo-link.md)\.
+For more information, see [Link or Unlink a Git\-based Repository](emr-git-repo-link.md)\.
 Deleting a Git repository will not delete any secret created for the repository\.
 You can delete the secret in AWS Secrets Manager\.